 Thank you for bringing your knowledge and enthusiasm to our little school and of course being part of such a brilliant STEM opportunity.

-The poetry-writing is not restricted to England (Essex, Surrey, Cornwall, & Hampshire) but children from France, Germany, Australia and New Zealand are being invited to participate.
-A small team of 8 WW1 AHT volunteers are giving freely of their time.
+The poetry-writing was not restricted to Great Britain and N Ireland but children from France, Germany, Australia and New Zealand were invited to participate.
+We hope to expand it further in 2025.
+A small team of 8 WW1 AHT & YES volunteers are giving freely of their time.
 Each visit involves 3 members of the Team for 6 hours on site – 1500 hours of volunteering.
 The Programme would not be possible without the Twins, Ant and Ed, who drive the Simulator to each location and ensure its safe operation during each visit.

 If you want to know more, please contact dick.forsythe@ww1aviationheritagetrust.co.uk